lit777/BNPMediation/README.md

 # BNPMediation
 Bayesian Nonparametric Method for Mediation.
-The R package for Kim et al. (2016) "A framework for Bayesian nonparametric inference for causal effects of mediation", Biometrics.
+This package is the software implementation of the methods in Kim et al. (2016) "A framework for Bayesian nonparametric inference for causal effects of mediation", Biometrics.

 To install this package:
 ```